Toyama Chihō Railway: Routes

 The tram operates in two routes.
 The Main, Branch, Yasunoya and Kureha lines effectively make a single route, from Minami-Toyama-Ekimae to Daigaku-mae.
 Some tramcars run between Minami-Toyama-Ekimae and Toyama-Ekimae.
 The Branch Line, the Toyama Toshin Line and a part of the Main Line form a circle route in the city center.
 The latter route was introduced in December 2009 when the Toyama Toshin Line opened.

 There is a plan to link Toyama-Ekimae Station and Toyamaekikita Station of Toyama Light Rail, currently 250 m away.
 After two tram lines are linked, they will have a through service.

 Bus lines

 The company operates local bus lines in the whole eastern part of the prefecture, including Toyama City.
 It also operates many highway buses linking Toyama City and other parts of Japan, including Tokyo, Osaka, Nagoya, and Kanazawa.

+Accidents and incidents

+In April 2023, a nineteen-year-old track maintenance worker was struck and killed by a train.
+On 6 June 2024, the Toyama Labor Standards Inspection Office referred the company and three of its employees to the prosecutor's office for alleged violations of the Industrial Safety and Health Act in connection with the accident.